basnijholt/lovelace-ios-themes/README.md

 background: var(--background-image)
 ```

-3. Installation of the theme
+3. Installation of the theme.

 Copy paste the following lines of code into a terminal on your HA instance. *(this assumes that your themes folder is in `/config/themes`)*
 ```bash
 mkdir -p /config/themes/ && "$_"